alhutchinson/Post-Install-Configuration/README.md

 </p>
 <p>
-Configured System Administrator Department in osTicket.
+In osTicket configuring system administrator departments involves setting up organizations units within the ticketing system, users, and settings independently.
+This allows large companies to segment responsibilities and workflow effectively.
+Here is a demonstration of me Configuring System Administrator Department in osTicket.
 </p>
 <br />